-Here are the best Samsung Galaxy A12 cases in 2021
+Best Samsung Galaxy A12 cases 2022

 Given the phone's amazing cameras, chances are it'll be used just as much as a digital camera as it is as a phone.
 And even though I'm not a Disney fanatic, the OptiCase Minnie 3D Camera Ring Grip Holder is totally adorable and looks really cute when holding the phone up to snap photos.
 It gives you that retro-feel while also serving its primary purpose: to protect your device.

-But the Milomdoi Case checks all the boxes, including military-grade protection, soft TPU, tempered glass screen protectors, built-in kickstand, and a reasonable price.
+But the Milomdoi Case checks all the boxes, including military-grade protection, soft TPU, tempered glass screen protectors, a built-in kickstand, and a reasonable price.

-The Samsung Galaxy A12 might not be one of the best cheap Android phones of 2021, but it's a solid entry-level option worth considering, and a case is a must to grab with it.
+The Samsung Galaxy A12 might not be one of the best cheap Android phones, but it's a solid entry-level option worth considering, and a case is a must to grab with it.